Margaret Lazarus: Biography

 Throughout her career she has combined documentary filmmaking and political activism.
 In 1999 she produced and directed a series of short films on women, violence and human rights for UNIFEM, which were screened at the UN General Assembly.
 She is one of the co-authors of the chapter on Violence Against Women, in four of the editions of Our Bodies Ourselves.

-As a Senior Fellow she taught "Producing Films for Social Change" at Tufts University from 2006–2009.
+As a Senior Fellow she taught "Producing Films for Social Change" at Tufts University from 2006 to 2009.
 She has served as a member of the executive committee of the documentary branch of the Academy of Motion Picture Arts and Sciences.

 Her installation "Affinity" with video and live dance is scheduled to premiere at the Santa Barbara Museum of Fine Arts.